alicebob/miniredis/README.md

 Miniredis implements (parts of) the Redis server, to be used in unittests.
 It enables a simple, cheap, in-memory, Redis replacement, with a real TCP interface.
 Think of it as the Redis version of `net/http/httptest`.

-It saves you from using mock code, and since the redis servers lives in the test process you can query for values directly, without going through the server stack.
+It saves you from using mock code, and since the redis server lives in the test process you can query for values directly, without going through the server stack.

+There are no dependencies on external binaries, so you can easily integrate it in automated build processes.

 ## Commands